kmgilda/Key-Value-Database/README.md

 # Key Value Database

-Key Value Database which supports basic CRUD operations and also saves the database data to a local file.
+Key Value Database which supports basic CRUD operations and also saves the database data to a local file